Days (2020 film)

-Typical of many Tsai Ming-liang films, Days is minimalist, slowly paced, and features little dialogue, without subtitles.
+Days (日子 (Rìzi)) is a 2020 Taiwanese drama film directed by Tsai Ming-liang.
+Typical of slow cinema and many Tsai films, Days is minimalist, slowly paced, and features little dialogue, without subtitles.
 Lee Kang-sheng plays Kang, and Non is portrayed by Anong Houngheuangsy, a Laotian immigrant to Thailand in his first film role.

+Days was selected to compete for the Golden Bear in the main competition section at the 70th Berlin International Film Festival, where it won the Teddy Award.

 Plot

 Minimalist long takes of daily life show the middle-aged and middle class Kang (Lee), and the younger Non (Houngheuangsy).
 Kang lives alone, relaxing in his big house with a view of a goldfish pond in his backyard.
 Non lives in a spartan apartment.
 His day begins with religious worship at an altar.
 He then completes chores, namely the washing of vegetables.
 Kang travels to the city, seeking treatment for pain in his head and neck.
 After an acupuncture session, he schedules a massage at the parlor where Non works.
 Kang pays Non after the full body massage ends, and also gives him a gift, a small music box.
 Kang watches Non use the box, then shares a meal with him at the fast food restaurant nearby.
-After the meal, the two separate, and Non rests on a bench.
-He plays the music box again, but it can hardly be heard over the roadway noise.
+Kang returns to his home where he tends to his fish and sleeps alone.
+In the street one night, Non sits on a bench and takes the music box out of his backpack.
+He plays it again, but it can hardly be heard over the roadway noise.